kxait/amogus/README.md

 this will run the program 3 different times, collect 14 samples for each of the different modes and exit. the hashrate samples will be saved as `hashrate-X-Y` where X is count of hosts and Y is count of total slaves

-to change different parameters during the test, modify the config template in `scripts/make-config.sh` for tasks required before running the program, add them to `scripts/run.sh` (i.e. copying the executable to different hosts)
+to change different parameters during the test, modify the config template in `scripts/make-config.sh` for tasks required before running the program, add them to `scripts/run.sh` (e.g. copying the executable to different hosts)